If you’ve ever been to China, you might have seen some of their interesting dog breeds.

-The pug is probably one of the most recognizable breeds in the world and has held a special place in popular culture for many years.
+The “lively, eager to please, and playful” pug is probably one of the most recognizable toy breeds globally and has held a special place in popular culture for many years.

-Characterized by its squished face, stocky body, and curly tail, pugs, have a long history in both the East and the West.
+Characterized by their squished face, bulging large eyes, stocky bodies, and curly tails, pugs have a long history in the East and the West.

-Pugs are definitely among the popular Chinese breeds and are known for their big personalities and friendly temperaments.
+Pugs are among the popular small Chinese breeds known for their big personalities and friendly temperaments.

-Pugs can be stubborn, but not in a bad way, and they are easy enough to train if you’re committed.
+Pugs can be stubborn, but not in the wrong way, and they are easy enough to train if you’re committed.

 For this reason, they make great family dogs.